Terms and conditions for The CEO Magazine Europe, Middle East and Africa (EMEA)

 3.1.
 CEO Magazine shall place the Advertisements in the Publications, and the Advertiser shall pay CEO Magazine the Fee.

 3.2.
 The Advertiser must pay the Fee within fourteen (14) days from the Invoice Date or in accordance with the terms of the Agreement.
 If the Advertiser does not make payment in full within this time period, any part of the Fee not paid will increase at a rate of 0.07% per day as interest until such time as the Fee (as increased by virtue of the operation of this term), has been paid to CEO Magazine in full.
 All payment is to be made in Swedish kronor unless otherwise stated in the Agreement.
-If a payment plan has been included in the Agreement, the Advertiser agrees that the maximum duration for any payment plan is 12 (twelve) months.
-If a discount is offered by CEO Magazine in respect of the Fee, that discount is only available for final payment for a period of 24 hours after CEO Magazine receives a signed version of the confirmation or order.
+If a discount is offered by CEO Magazine in respect of the Fee, that discount is only available for final payment for a period of 48 hours after CEO Magazine receives a signed version of the confirmation or order.
 After this time, any discount offered is void and the full amount becomes payable.

 3.3.
 Where an Agreement is cancelled, expired or suspended by CEO Magazine, the Fee shall be adjusted to reflect the pro-rata value of the actual amount of space and/or the number of issues of the Publication in which the Advertisements have been published and the Advertiser agrees to pay the amended amount calculated by CEO Magazine that remains outstanding without deduction.